Infected Septum Piercing: What Does It Look Like and How to Treat It?

 Titanium is an element that is completely hypoallergenic, so it's probably the best material for nose rings, especially if you have sensitive skin.

 Implant-grade titanium is the purest form and will not change or corrode if it's exposed to skin or bodily fluids.
-Implant-grade titanium septum jewelry is durable, hypoallergic, lead-free, nickel free, and non-corrosive.
+Implant-grade titanium Septum jewelry is light weight, durable, hypoallergeniic, nickel-free, and non-corrosive.

 Price Range: About $15-$40.